 We recommend that management implement cybersecurity training and appropriate control policies and procedures to ensure that such instances do not recur in the future.
-We also recommend that the District consider securing insurance to protect against such losses.

 View of Responsible Officials and Planned Corrective Actions

 See attached response for view of responsible officials and planned corrective actions.